-During the reporting period officers reported sixteen (16) uses of force during 2009 as compared to twenty-seven (27) uses of force during 2008.
-This represents a 68% decrease in uses of force incidents.
-The largest type of use of force was in the use of intermediate control in order to affect an arrest.
-Intermediate control is defined as the use of baton, chemical agents, or the department's taser devices.
-Of the reported sixteen (16) uses of force during 2009, officers used intermediate control on nine (9) incidents.
-This is a 57% decrease from 2008.
-The primary device used during these types of incidents was the taser.
-The percentage of male suspects involved in the use of force remained consistent for 2008 and 2009.
-As a result of these use of force incidents there were (8) reported suspects injured (injuries appeared to be minor, primarily bruises and abrasions), and (2) officers.
-Twenty (20) different officers were involved in use of force incidents during 2009; six (6) officers were involved in multiple incidents.
-The only deadly force incident involved the termination of an injured deer pursuant to departmental policy.
+During the reporting period officers reported eleven (11) uses of force during 2013 as compared to eleven (11) uses of force during 2012.
+This represents no change in uses of force incidents.
+Of the reported eleven (11) uses of force during 2013, officers used intermediate control on seven (7) incidents.
+This is a 17% increase from 2012.
+The primary device used during intermediate control types of incidents was the Tazer on five (5) of the seven (7) incidents.
+The percentage of male suspects involved in the use of force decreased 10% from the previous year.
+As a result of these use of force incidents there was one (1) reported suspect injured and two (2) officers received minor injuries as.
+Twelve (12) different officers were involved in use of force incidents during 2013; two (2) officers were involved in two (2) incidents.
+There was one (1) deadly force incident involving a suspect.
+After being fired upon by the suspect, three officer's returned fire, however none of the rounds struck the suspect.
+There were five (5) reported deadly force incidents involving animal control that are not included in the review.
 The Department's Training Officer reviewed all incidents and determined that all of these incidents were in compliance with departmental policy, and training guidelines.
 An overall review of these incidents reveals no established patterns or trends that require any policy revisions or training modifications.

-Training Office Supervisor
+Training Office Supe ervisor